 Yes- Type II collagen does help joints, either to improve pain levels or increase overall health.
 Collagen products are available to help with a few issues that involve your joints.
 As we mentioned, more studies need to be done in order to have concrete evidence, but in many cases people have found quite a bit of relief through taking collagen supplements.

 What is collagen type II good for?

 Collagen Type II is good for so many things, most of which we discussed in this article.
 Skin issues, joint pain, weak bones, brittle hair and nails; the list goes on.
 It is especially good for issues involving cartilage, and helping you achieve glowing skin.
 It's important to find natural products to use for your collagen supplement.
 Ones that are organic, non-gmo, grass-fed, and wild-caught are all great options to ensure you get a clean product.
 There are no known side effects of taking collagen, and daily dosage depends on your body and what you take it for.
 If you want a product that is convenient for grab and go, plus packed with clean ingredients, try our Kalumi BEAUTYfood bars.
-They contain 12 grams of wild-caught marine collagen, and 15 grams of protein.
-It also contains vitamin A from sweet potatoes, yacon syrup, and other superfoods that help boost your natural collagen production.
+They contain 8 grams of wild-caught marine collagen, and 11-13 grams of protein.
+It also contains vitamin A from sweet potatoes and cocoa butter that can help boost your natural collagen production.
 Whether you want glowing skin or stronger hair and nails, our bars have you covered.